nodejs/package-maintenance/docs/DEPRECATE-GUIDELINES.md

 - Use the `npm deprecate` command to mark package as unmaintained.
 - Add a note to your repo's `README.md` file.
-- Reach out to the Node.js package-maintenance working group to offer us ownership so we can hand it off to a new owner.
 - Update the `support` levels in your `package.json` according to the [support level doc]

 #### `npm deprecate` command